2.1 Chaos & Order: Progress vs. Completion

 Just as a good shepherd finds pasture and water for his flocks, Yahweh “prepares a table before us.”
 He arranges it (‘arak) so that we’re well provided for, no matter what we need—sustenance, shelter, peace, or rescue.
 If we’re His sheep, He doesn’t leave us in chaos, even when the wolves begin to circle.
 But Christians sometimes act as if they think God needs our help: He doesn’t seem to be able to make ends meet, so we feel we have to “bail Him out” with our alms.
 His salvation isn’t quite enough to get the job done, so we supplement His provision with penance—guilt and good works.
 We don’t really trust him, so we try to fight off enemies in our own strength—only to find that we’re no better at fighting off wolves than sheep are.
 That’s not what God has planned for us.

 But as Yahshua put it, “He who does not enter the sheepfold by the door but climbs in by another way, that man is a thief and a robber.”
 That’s chaos, tohu, the world’s system.
 Order, on the other hand, is the result of God’s care for us: “But He who enters by the door is the Shepherd of the sheep.
 To Him the gatekeeper opens.”
-He’s speaking of Himself.
+He’s speaking of Himself, or since Pentecost, the Holy Spirit.
 “The sheep hear His voice, and He calls His own sheep by name and leads them out.
 When He has brought out all his own, He goes before them, and the sheep follow Him, for they know His voice.”
 It’s amazing to me how often we sheep try to tell the Shepherd where to go.
 “A stranger they will not follow, but they will flee from him, for they do not know the voice of strangers....”
 And why can we recognize His voice?
 It’s because we’ve grown accustomed to hearing it, through time spent in intimate fellowship.
 “Truly, truly, I say to you, I am the door of the sheep.
 All who came before Me are thieves and robbers, but the sheep did not listen to them.
 I am the door.
 If anyone enters by Me, he will be saved and will go in and out and find pasture.
 The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.
 I am the good shepherd.
 The good shepherd lays down his life for the sheep.”
 (John 10:1-15) The moral of the story for the sheep: live within the Good Shepherd’s order, or risk being devoured by chaos.